aisingapore/PeekingDuck/docs/source/training_pipeline/02_configuring_training_parameters/use_case/02a_image_classification.rst

    .. tab:: TensorFlow

         | Refer to the `TensorFlow v2 Metrics <https://www.tensorflow.org/api_docs/python/tf/keras/metrics>`_ documentation for more metrics you can use and their details.
-        | Values listed here are taken from the tensorflow keras metrics api.
+        | Values listed here are taken from the TensorFlow Keras metrics API.
 It is important to note that the values are case-sensitive.
         | The table below shows the default metrics: